Tawongaishe/herman-bet-tracker/README.md

-# Herman & You Betting Tracker
+# Herman & Tawo Betting Tracker

 A simple web application to track bets between you and Herman, helping you keep tabs on who owes whom.